kaboc/flutter_custom_text/README.md

   definitions: [
     SelectiveDefinition(
       matcher: const LinkMatcher(),
-      // `labelSelector` is used to choose the string to show.
+      // `labelSelector` is used to choose the string to display.
-      // `groups` provided to `labelSelector` is an array of
-      // strings matching the fragments enclosed in parentheses
+      // It receives a list of strings that have matched the
-      // within the match pattern.
+      // fragments enclosed in parentheses within the match pattern.
       labelSelector: (groups) => groups[0]!,
       // `tapSelector` is used to choose the string to be passed
-      // to the `onTap` and `onLongPress` callbacks.
+      // to the `onTap` and `onLongPress` handlers.
       tapSelector: (groups) => groups[1]!,
     ),
   ],